We are living in an age of accessible data.

 Here you have the 2 main purposes of marketing analytics:

-- To gauge how well your marketing efforts are performing
+- To gauge how well your marketing efforts are performing, measuring the effectiveness of your marketing activity.

 Why marketing analytics matters

 Analytics is more than just a nice extra.
-It’s one of the best ways to find out what’s working in your campaigns and what isn’t.
-And having that information is crucial for your future marketing efforts.
+It’s one of the best ways to understand your customer journey, personalize your outreach, and find out what’s working in your campaigns and what isn’t.
+And having that information is crucial for your future online marketing efforts.

 Here are a few of the things you can do with marketing analytics: